Motivation (to go to War)

 “Between a battle lost and a battle won, the distance is immense and there stand empires.”

-After over 2 months “keeping at” the with the MS-1 like it were a book (keeping it near the couch, dragging it on vacations with in-laws, carrying it on a plane), I keep finding (and then seeking more) nooks and crannies within it’s small circle of features that allow me discover new ways of creating or manipulating sounds and motifs.
+After over 2 months “keeping at” the with the MS-1 like it were a book (keeping it near the couch, dragging it on vacations with in-laws, carrying it on a plane), I keep finding (and then seeking more) nooks and crannies within it’s tight circle of features that allow me discover new ways of creating or manipulating sounds and motifs.

 So, for those who have read this far, I want to share some of my “weird trick”s I’ve found one the Korg MicroSamper: